 EVs are all automatic, but it turns out that’s because they only have one gear (‘reverse’ is that same gear in, well, reverse).
-They don’t have spare tyres, which is common to new cars of all kinds these days, and inherent to electric cars (the batteries take up the space where the tyre would be stored).
+They don’t have spare tires, which is common to new cars of all kinds these days, and inherent to electric cars (the batteries take up the space where the tire would be stored).
 I could wish for a CD player; but again, not having one is common to pretty much all cars these days.

 Although, the Kona is available in the Highlander version.